wasp-lang/wasp/CONTRIBUTING.md

 ## Documentation

 It may sound like the simplest one, but it's super valuable!
-If you've found an issue or a broken link or any other problem on our [website](https://wasp-lang.dev/) - please, feel free to fix it :)
+If you've found an issue, a broken link or if something was unclear on our [website](https://wasp-lang.dev/) - please, feel free to fix it :)

 [**Documentation issues for beginners can be found here.**](https://github.com/wasp-lang/wasp/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+label%3Adocumentation)